 Till Death Do Us Part, in which the couple creates their own wedding portfolio, is in many ways the photo album the photographer didn’t get a chance to have.
 It’s both an homage to their now legally recognized marriage and an exploration of the essential meanings of family and home.

 Evans, for his own part, admits to having conflicting feelings about marriage.
-He lived the life of an academic, and in turn, he had access to the gender and queer theory that empowered him to detach himself from the notion that his family had to conform to “conventional” models in order to be just as significant and worthwhile.
-Till Death Do Us Part doesn’t flee from but runs headlong into that ambivalence; he and Peter both are and are not like the bride and bridegroom painted in van Eyck’s Arnolfini Wedding, which hangs so prominently behind their veiled faces.
+He lived the life of an academic, and in turn, he had access to the gender and queer theory that empowered him to detach himself from the notion that his family had to conform to “conventional” models in order to be just as significant.
+Till Death Do Us Part doesn’t flee from but runs headlong into that ambivalence; in one portrait, he and Peter mirror the historic couple painted in van Eyck’s Arnolfini Wedding, creating their own interpretation of the work in the process.

 As much as the series works to deconstruct ingrained tropes associated with the wedding portrait, it also approaches the painful realities of what “forever” really means.
 When they were younger, suggests Evans, their 27-year age difference was more abstract; now, after more than a quarter century together, he’s coming to grips with the fact that Peter is now in his seventies.
 “We can never grow old together,” explains the photographer.

 Making these family portraits, he admits, has been emotional.
 With arthritis, Peter sometimes has difficulty posing and sitting for the pictures, but he has committed himself to working with his husband.
 Peter worked in television and theater, and so the creative process is a familiar one to them both.